 Physician-Assisted Suicide Fast Facts

-Physician-assisted suicide is legal in five US states.
-It is an option given to individuals by state law in Oregon, Vermont, Washington and California.
+(CNN) — Physician-assisted suicide is legal in six US states and the District of Columbia.
+It is an option given to individuals by law in the District of Columbia, Hawaii, Oregon, Vermont and Washington.
 It is an option given to individuals in Montana via court decision.
 Individuals must have a terminal illness as well as a prognosis of six months or less to live.
 Physicians cannot be prosecuted for prescribing medications to hasten death.